 The transition point between the “head of gold” and the “breast and arms of silver” (Daniel 2:32, 38) had been reached.
 Even though this “kingdom” was number “one” under the dominion of Nebuchadnezzar, it had degenerated under the dominion of its successors, with Belshazzar giving it its mortal wound.
 But “by the decree of the watchers, and the demand by the word of the holy ones” (Daniel 4:17), it was agreed that the time for the predicted change in the sequential order of kingdoms had come, for there was no prospect for its recovery.

 Verse 27: TEKEL; Thou art weighed in the balances, and art found wanting.

 The sense of being watched continues with the “balances” being metaphoric for assessment and evaluation.
 The pronoun “thou” indicates Belshazzar’s personal, moral worth.
 His character and behavior were being scrutinized, “for the LORD is a God of knowledge, and by him actions are weighed” (1 Samuel 2:3).
-John saw the same figure when he “beheld, and lo a black horse; and he that sat on him had a pair of balances in his hand” (Revelation 6:5, italics mine).
+John saw the same figure when he “beheld, and lo a black horse; and he that sat on him had a pair of balances in his hand” (Revelation 6:5, italics supplied).
 The word “wanting” is and old English term meaning “deficient” or “lacking.”
 In this case “lacking in moral worth.”

-“In the investigative judgment now in progress men are weighed in the balances of the sanctuary to see whether their moral character and spiritual state correspond with the benefits and blessings God had conferred upon them.”
+“In the investigative judgment, now in progress men, are weighed in the balances of the sanctuary to see whether their moral character and spiritual state correspond with the benefits and blessings God had conferred upon them.”
 God is watching us just as closely as He was watching Nebuchadnezzar and Belshazzar!

 Verse 28: PERES; Thy kingdom is divided, and given to the Medes and Persians.